NunoSempere/metaforecast-downloader/README.md

 ## About

 This is a small repository with code to download predictions from the [metaforecast.org api](https://metaforecast.org/api/graphql).
-It was initially created at the request of Clay Graubard.
+It was initially created at the request of Clay Graubard, and then customized for the [Base Rate Times](https://www.baseratetimes.com/)

 ## Built with